ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

 When it come to select a region, it have 4 points of consideration.
 ##### 1. Compliance with data governance and legal
-1.Compliance with data governance and legal
+1. Compliance with data governance and legal
 2. Proximity to the curstomers